notmuch/notmuch/doc/man1/notmuch-address.rst

             Note: With this option, addresses are printed only after the whole search is finished.
 This may take long time.

+        **address**
+            Output only the email addresses instead of the full mailboxes with names and email addresses.
+This option has no effect on the JSON or S-Expression output formats.

     ``--deduplicate=(no|mailbox|address)``